sujal-pawar/ChaloWalmart/ai-model/Readme.md

 - The backend uses `psutil` to gather live system metrics.
 - The model expects a 10x10 sequence; adjust `SEQ_LENGTH` and `FEATURES` in both training and prediction code if you change this.
-- The frontend is a simple HTML/JS file for demonstration; you can build more advanced UIs as needed.